 Fixed speed compressors are optimised for the best efficiency at the speed they are fixed to run.
-Therefore, if your ground source heat pump is sized to operate at a maximum output for the majority of its life, a fixed speed compressor may well prove more efficient than an inverter at the same speed.
+Therefore, if your ground source heat pump is sized to operate at a maximum output for the majority of its life, a fixed speed compressor will almost certainly prove more efficient than an inverter at the same speed.

-This concept is illustrated in the graphs below:
+This concept is illustrated in the example graphs below:

 Are inverter driven compressors more reliable than fixed speed?

 Inverters of all types are well known for their reliability issues and have a relatively short working life.
-A ground source heat pump designed to last 25 years will typically need two replacement inverters in that time, and the cost of these alone is likely to exceed any savings made in running costs, based on efficiency projections.
-Availability of compatible replacement inverters is also questionable over this time period, as electronics of this type tend to only be available for around eight years.
+A ground source heat pump designed to last 25 years will typically need two replacement inverters in that time; the cost of these alone is likely to exceed any savings made in running costs, based on efficiency projections.
+Availability of compatible replacement inverters is also questionable over this time period, as electronics of this type are typically only available for around eight years.

-Generally the fluctuating speed of rotation in inverters is controlled by sophisticated and expensive electronics, and whilst these are becoming more robust, they have a short life compared to fixed speed compressors.
+Generally the speed variation is controlled by sophisticated and expensive electronics, and whilst these are becoming more robust, they often have a short life compared to fixed speed compressors.
 They are also vulnerable to damage from voltage spikes and nearby lightning that would not damage a fixed speed unit.